Articles of Association of Norway’s Performing Rights Society (TONO)

 c) no longer meets the conditions for being a rights holder stipulated in Article 6 (1);

-d) no longer meets the conditions for being a member stipulated in Article 8 (3)
+d) no longer meets the conditions for being a unit holder as stipulated in Article 8 (3)

-Upon the member’s death, the member’s status as a member is terminated.
-Heirs or representatives of the heirs (see Article 8 (5)) of a rights holder as stated in Article 6 (1) a and b may apply to become a member if the conditions for this, see Article 8 (1), are met at the time of the member’s death or later on.
+Upon the unit holder’s death, the unit holders status as a unit holder is terminated.
+Heirs or representatives of the heirs (see Article 8 (5) of a unit holder as stated in Article 6 (1) a and b may apply to become a unit holder if the conditions for this, see Article 8 (1), are met at the time of the unit holder’s death or later on.

 a) who is in material breach of TONO’s Articles of Association and regulations;